-CLAIMANT'S BACKGROUND AND THE SERVICES HE HAS RECEIVED
+CLAIMANT'S BACKGROUND AND THE SERVICES SHE HAS RECEIVED

-3. Claimant is a 12-year-old boy, who has been an IRC consumer since 2007, based on a diagnosis of Autism Spectrum Disorder.
-He is one of three triplets, and the other two triplets, his sister and brother, are also IRC consumers.
-His brother is an IRC consumer based on a diagnosis of Autism Spectrum Disorder, and his sister is an IRC consumer based on a diagnosis Cerebral Palsy.
-His sister recently learned that she may also be autistic, and IRC has scheduled an evaluation to determine whether she may also be eligible for regional center services based on Autism Spectrum Disorder.
-During fall 2016, claimant's sister also learned that she suffers from type 1 diabetes.
-Claimant has a nine-year-old sister who is not an IRC consumer.
+5. Claimant is a 12-year-old girl, who has been an IRC consumer since 2007, based on a diagnosis of Cerebral Palsy.
+She is one of three triplets who are all IRC consumers.
+The other two triplets, her brothers, are IRC consumers based on diagnoses of Autism Spectrum Disorder.
+Claimant recently learned that she may also be autistic, and IRC has scheduled an evaluation to determine whether she may be eligible for regional center services based on Autism Spectrum Disorder.
+During fall 2016, claimant learned that she suffers from type 1 diabetes.
+As a result, she must monitor her glucose levels and her carbohydrate intake, she requires insulin injections, and someone must be present who is able to administer an emergency Glucagon injection in case she loses consciousness.
+Claimant and her brothers have a nine-year-old sister who is not an IRC consumer.
 Claimant's father works full time out of the home.
-His mother does not work outside the home; she stopped working as a teacher to care for claimant and his siblings.
+Her mother does not work outside the home; she stopped working as a teacher to care for claimant and her siblings.